petaverse-cloud/pv-docs-site/docs/petority/4_devices/5_light-sound.md

 **Important Tips：**
 + Choose sound effects that match your pet's personality and habits.
 + Use sound effects appropriately to avoid unnecessary disturbances, considering the time and environment.
-+ By fine-tuning the sound settings of the Wagguracy PHAST 1, you can provide enhanced safety and a personalized experience for your pet, making them more visible and manageable in various situations.
++ By fine-tuning the sound settings of the WAGGURACY PHAST 1, you can provide enhanced safety and a personalized experience for your pet, making them more visible and manageable in various situations.